AmericanPresidentJimmyCarter/yasd-discord-bot/manual/README.md

 ### Bot arguments

-To enable the NSFW filter to automatically add the spoiler tag to any potential NSFW images, use the flag ``.

-- `-g <guild_id>` or `--guild <guild_id>`: Discord guild/server ID to send your slash commands to.
-If not specified, it may take up to an hour for your slash commands to show up.

 - `--allow-queue`: If this is true, the users are allowed to make any quantity of images for themselves at the same time.
 By default, users are restricted to one image at a time.

 - `--default-steps <steps>`: The default number of steps to use on `/image` or `>image`.

+- `-g <guild_id>` or `--guild <guild_id>`: Discord guild/server ID to send your slash commands to.
+If not specified, it may take up to an hour for your slash commands to show up.

+- `--hours-on-server-to-use <hours>`: The number of hours a user must have been on the server to use the bot.

 - `--nsfw-auto-spoiler`: Automatically add the spoiler tag to any potential NSFW images.
 Requires you to `pip install -r requirements_nsfw_filter.txt` first, as this requires torch.

 - `--nsfw-prompt-detection`: Use BERT through detoxify to detect potentially offensive or NSFW prompts.

 - `--nsfw-wordlist <wordlist>`:  Reject any prompts if they contain a word within a wordlist.
 The wordlist should be strings separated by newlines.

-- `--optimized-sd`: Whether or not to hide sampler or other options not available to optimized SD.

 - `--restrict-all-to-channel <channel_id>`: Discord channel ID to restrict all your commands to.